vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 pravat, sense of, 411.

-pravara, enumeration of seer ancestors of sacri- ficer, 319.
+pravara, enumeration of seer ancestors of sacrificer, 319.

-pravargya, sacrifice, 68, 213, 255, 309, 327, 332, 333, 435, 490. pravṛtti, activity, 483. prastara, bundles of grass as representing the sacri- ficer, 320. prastava, part of Saman, 314. prajña, as soul state, 569,
+pravargya, sacrifice, 68, 213, 255, 309, 327, 332, 333, 435, 490. pravṛtti, activity, 483. prastara, bundles of grass as representing the sacrificer, 320. prastava, part of Saman, 314. prajña, as soul state, 569,

 n.
 6.